Environmental issues in New York City: Water supply

 The Croton system is the source of some turbidity issues for the city's water.
 The turbidity problem stems largely from conditions that have been present in the Catskill system from the beginning.
 Engineering studies in 1903 recognized that the clay of the steeply sloped eastern Catskills turned the clear waters of the Schoharie and Esopus Creeks muddy after storms.
 Engineers decided to go ahead anyway, devising a two-reservoir system with built-in turbidity controls.
 The city has sought to restrict development throughout its watershed.
 One of its largest watershed protection programs is the Land Acquisition Program, under which the New York City Department of Environmental Protection has purchased or protected through conservation easement over 70,000 acres (280 km2) since 1997.
 Turbidity problems continued in the Croton system throughout the 20th century, leading to violations of environmental regulations and a 1997 lawsuit against the city by the federal government and the State of New York.
 In response the city built the Croton Water Filtration Plant, which began operation in 2015.

+The city added ultraviolet disinfection (UV) treatment in the early 21st century, to eliminate protozoa such as cryptosporidium and giardia.
+The Catskill-Delaware Water Ultraviolet Disinfection Facility opened in 2013, and a UV system was included in the new Croton filtration plant (2015).

 In the 12 months that ended on June 30, 2006, daily consumption averaged 1.086 e9USgal in the city, a decline of 5.2% since 2002 and the lowest total daily use since 1951, when the city had about 7.9 million people and New York was experiencing a severe drought.
 Daily consumption peaked at 1.512 e9USgal in 1979; in the next year's census, the city's population was 7.1 million, its lowest since 1930.
 Despite having grown to a population of 8.2 million in 2006, the city is now using 28% less water than it did in 1979.
 The drop in consumption is mostly a result of city policy; water-saving plumbing fixtures and devices in renovations and new construction are required, the city has been more diligent in finding and fixing leaks, and since the late 1980s it has been metering residential customers’ water use.
 The city uses sonar and other equipment to more efficiently find and fix leaks in its millions of feet of water mains and has taken steps like installing sprinkler caps on fire hydrants during the summer, letting overheated kids cool off without torrents of gushing water.